ridiculouswaffle/ridiculouswaffle/README.md

 # Welcome!

 Hello!
-I am a developer who writes CLI, web and mobile apps all day.
+I'm Dereck Smith Elijah, a developer who writes CLI, web and mobile apps all day.
 I like programming, music and anime.

 ## Programming Languages